 Can I Use Ethanol-Blended Gasoline in My Generator?

 Ever stared at the servo pump wondering if E10 will kill your generator?
 You’re not alone.
 Yes, you can use ethanol-blended gasoline in many generators—but it depends on the model, storage habits, and maintenance.
-Keep reading to avoid costly mistakes (and ruined camping trips).
+Keep reading to avoid costly mistakes (and ruined camping trips with a camping generator).

 Can I Use Ethanol-Blended Gasoline in My Generators?
 A Quick Guide